 - 1. Design and develop secure voice, video, and data networks; - 2.
-Implement and configure networked devices; - 3.
-Demonstrate the skills necessary to administer and monitor net- - 4.
-Exhibit mastery of problem-solving skills to troubleshoot existing and emerging technologies; and - 5.
-Function as responsible and ethical network administrators for organizations and society.
+Implement and configure networked devices; - Demonstrate the skills necessary to administer and monitor networks: - 4.
+Exhibit mastery of problem-solving skills to troubleshoot existing and emerging technologies; and - Function as responsible and ethical network administrators for organizations and society.